Finn Harps F.C.

-Finn Harps Football Club is an Irish football club that play in the First Division of the League of Ireland, as of 2023.
+Finn Harps Football Club is a fan-owned Irish football club that plays in the First Division of the League of Ireland, as of 2023.
 The club was founded in 1954 and elected to the league in 1969.
 They hail from Ballybofey, County Donegal and play their home matches at Finn Park in Ballybofey.
 The club's colours are blue and white, and they go by the nickname Harps.
 The main successes of the club include winning an FAI Cup in 1973–74 and the First Division title in 2004.
 They also contested the 1999 FAI Cup Final, a second replay of which ended in a narrow defeat, the first replay having been lost to a draw with 30 seconds left to play.

 Finn Harps share a local rivalry with Derry City with whom they contest the Northwest Derby.

 History

 Early years

 Finn Harps was formed in 1954 as a junior club.
 The club's name derives from the river that runs through Ballybofey – the River Finn – and a traditional Irish symbol – the harp.
 They first came to national prominence by winning the 1968 FAI Junior Cup.
 This enabled them to compete in the 1969 FAI Intermediate Cup.
 After they were knocked out of that competition, club directors Fran Fields and Patsy McGowan decided to apply to the League of Ireland for membership.
 The club was admitted into the senior ranks in May 1969 and played their first senior game against Shamrock Rovers on 17 August 1969.
 They lost the game 10–2.
 After initial worries that the club were not of sufficient standard, the club became a considerable force during the 1970s.